ChatLingual/docs/webform/README.md

           // optionally, the customer's language override
           language: '<LANGUAGE_CODE>',
           // configurations (see details below)
+          configs: {
             ['submitEmail' | 'submitEmailRepy']: {
               // optionally, an object that lets ChatLingual respond to configured
               // events on an element on the page
               listener: { ... },
               // optionally, a set of functions that fire at different points during
               // the lifecycle of a form submission
               hooks: { ... },
               // the function that returns customer information
               customer: () => { ... },
               // the function that returns conversation information
               conversation: () => { ... },
               // the function that returns email information
               email: () => { ... },
+            }
           }
         },
       };